Overview

 Special Precautions and Warnings

-Thyroid disorders: Wild thyme can slow down the thyroid’s activity because it can affect hormones that control the thyroid gland.
-Talk with your healthcare provider if you have thyroid problems and want to start taking wild thyme.
+Thyroid disorders: Wild thyme can affect hormones that control the thyroid gland.
+Talk with your healthcare provider before use if you have a thyroid disorder.

 Interactions